 4. Confirm your site and WP url’s are the same

-If your site and WordPress URL’s aren’t the same it can cause issues with the Front-End not working on the visual composer, so please make sure they are the same.
+If your site and WordPress URL’s aren’t the same it can cause issues with the Front-End not working, so please make sure they are the same.
 You would check this at Settings / General.

 Why is this the case?

-Iframes are blocked by browser rules – iframe actions cannot be made to the different url ( this is security reasons and CSRF issues XSS attacks ).
+Iframes are blocked by browser rules – iframe actions cannot be made to the different url (this is security reasons).

 We cannot do anything there, only the way to make it work is to use a “patched” browser that allows unsecure actions within another domain iframe.